microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 1. **Use the alternate key style** with the values for the `KeyForNoSqlEntityWithPKPartitionId` alternate key created for all elastic tables.
 More information: [Using Alternate Key](https://learn.microsoft.com/power-apps/developer/data-platform/use-elastic-tables?tabs=sdk#using-alternate-key)
 1. **Use the `partitionId` parameter**.
 This [optional parameter](https://learn.microsoft.com/power-apps/developer/data-platform/optional-parameters?tabs=sdk) can be used with classes that are derived from [OrganizationRequest](https://learn.microsoft.com/dotnet/api/microsoft.xrm.sdk.organizationrequest?view=dataverse-sdk-latest).
 More information: [Using partitionId parameter](https://learn.microsoft.com/power-apps/developer/data-platform/use-elastic-tables?tabs=sdk#using-partitionid-parameter)
 1. **Using `partitionid` column directly**.
 When you create a record, you must explicitly set the value of the `partitionid` column.
 For Update and Upsert operations you can't currently use the `partitionId` parameter, so you must either use the alternate key style, or you can set the value of the `partitionid` column.
+More information [Using partitionid column directly](https://learn.microsoft.com/power-apps/developer/data-platform/use-elastic-tables?tabs=sdk#using-partitionid-column-directly)

 **Note**: The examples in this section use static methods such as `CreateRecord`, `UpdateRecord`, and `UpdateRecordWithAlternateKey` to make the different patterns of working with `partitionid` clear for each operation.